All Products

 }

-Run the tail -n <the number of returned logs> <log path> command.
-In the returned log, check the first IP address (the field corresponding to the $remote_addr variable), which is the source IP address of the client.
+Run the tail -n <Number of log entries to return> <Log path> command.
+In the log output, check the first IP address (the field that corresponds to the $remote_addr variable).
+This is the originating IP address of the client.

-In this example, the log file path is /var/log/nginx/stream_access.log.
+In this scenario, the log file path is /var/log/nginx/stream_access.log.

 TCP流量 自动获取 日志

-Run the tcpdump tcp port [listener port] -n -X -s 0 command to view client IP addresses in the captured packets.
+Run the tcpdump tcp port [Listener port] -n -X -s 0 command to view the client's originating IP address in the captured packets.

 TCP流量 自动获取 抓包